 When we quit smoking, most of us go through a fair amount of junkie thinking - the internal battle between nicotine addiction and ourselves.
-Early on in smoking cessation, the dialog can seem relentless.
+And, early on in smoking cessation, that dialog can seem relentless.
 It's persistent, annoying and exhausting.
 It is however, temporary.
 The less attention you give to unhealthy thoughts of smoking, the better.
 But how?

 Don't Give Junkie Thoughts Power